- Search The Registry

 Located in Quindaro, Kansas, it was the earliest school for Blacks west of the Mississippi River and the only one in Kansas.
 The town was started in 1856 by abolitionists, Wyandot, free Blacks, and settlers from the New England Emigrant Aid Company; the first land shares were sold in 1857.
 The latter had come from Massachusetts and other northeast states to help Kansas become a free rather than slave state, a question to be settled by its voters.
 They started building buildings in January 1857, and a hundred were built in the first year.
 The first classes of what became Western University were started by Eben Blachley in his home in 1862, who taught the children of freedmen.

-Charles Henry Langston, a prominent activist, politician, and grandfather of poet Langston Hughes was named principal of the normal school.
+Charles Henry Langston, a prominent activist, politician, and grandfather of poet Langston Hughes, was named principal of the normal school.
 Freedmen and blacks, free before the war, believed that education was key for advancing their race.
 State financial difficulties caused it to reduce support following the Panic of 1873, and the school had to reduce its enrollment.
-Blachley continued his support bequeathing 100 acres (0.40 km2) of land in the 1870s to help support the college that had developed from his first classes.
+Blachley continued his support, bequeathing 100 acres (0.40 km2) of land in the 1870s to help support the college that had developed from his first classes.
 In the 1880s, Exodusters and other migrants added significantly to the Black population in Kansas.
 The college began to be active again.
-In the late 19th century, the African Methodist Episcopal (AME) Conference began to help provide financial support for the school.
+In the late 19th century, the African Methodist Episcopal (AME) Conference began to help financially support the school.
 Quindaro added a theological course and constructed Ward Hall in 1891 to accommodate it; the hall was named after a bishop of the AME Church.

-In 1896 William Tecumseh Vernon, a young AME minister, was appointed president.
+1896, William Tecumseh Vernon, a young AME minister, was appointed president.
 He worked to increase state funding.
-In 1899 he gained legislative approval and financial support to add industrial education to the college, which prompted the building of numerous structures for the new classes and dormitories.
+In 1899, he gained legislative approval and financial support to add industrial education to the college, which prompted the building of numerous structures for the new classes and dormitories.
 Kansas City annexed the area of the Quindaro settlement in the early 20th century.
 Industrial courses were on the model of Tuskegee Institute: commercial business courses, drafting, printing, carpentry, and tailoring; later, blacksmithing and wheelwrighting were added to prepare students with desired skills for making a living.
 The campus was expanded with training buildings to house livestock and another for laundry.
-Later a building was added for teaching auto mechanics and repair.
+Later, a building was added for teaching auto mechanics and repair.
 A central steam plant was added, as were additional dormitories.

 From 1916-1918, Inman E. Page was president.
 The school included composer and music educator L. Viola Kinney.
 Western University was lauded in the early 20th century for its outstanding music program.
 The Jackson Jubilee Singers toured from 1907-1940 and appeared on the Chautauqua education circuit.
 Among the university's most notable alumni were several women who were influential music pioneers in the early 20th century, including Eva Jessye, Nora Douglas Holt, and Etta Moten Barnett.